 Parameters

-@qb_name: the name of the query block to which the hint is applied.
-This parameter is optional.
+@qb_name: Optional.
+Specifies the query block to which the hint applies.

 Examples

-In the following query, the OUTER_TO_INNER hint is used to enable query rewriting that converts outer joins to inner joins.
+The following example uses the OUTER_TO_INNER hint to enable query rewriting that converts OUTER JOIN to INNER JOIN.

--- The filter condition b.c1 > 0 applies only to b.
-It implicitly eliminates the possibility of null values in the right table of the outer join, thereby converting the outer join into an inner join.
+-- The filter condition b.c1 > 0 applies only to table b.
+It implicitly removes the possibility of null values in the right table of the outer join, making this outer join operation equivalent to an inner join.

 SELECT /*+ OUTER_TO_INNER */ *